SirSheeply/Hashtag-DnD-Lite/README.md

 - Story Card Presets             (Character presets are now sourced from story cards, and can be user generated!)
 - Story Card Items               (Items are now sourced from story cards, and can be user generated!)
 - Unlimited levelling            (Removed the cap on leveling, stats, and skills)
+- More help info                 (Help info for every command, and help option to show all commands)
 #### Added Features
-- Story Card Config              (Show roll, xp sharing, auto xp, default dc, and more)
+- Story Card Config              (Show roll, xp sharing, auto xp, default dc, leveling rewards, and more)
 - Thematic Loot Tables           (Reward command now uses thematic story card loot tables, which can be user generated!)
 - Encounters Tables              (Encounters are now sourced from story cards, and can be player generated!)
 - Crit Fail Protection           (Configurable: Rerolls critical fails for X checks after a critical fail)